5 Questions About Race That I am Asked Regularly As An Ally

 1. So, should you capitalise the B in Black?

-In short, yes, you should capitalise the B in Black when referring to Black as an ethnicity.
+Personally, I capitalise the B in Black when referring to Black as an ethnicity.
 Black is an ethnicity, a core part of people’s identity, it’s a rich culture, a history, a community…

 Whereas black is a colour.